 I also participate in the annual Mundaring Hills Open Studios, which happens in October every year, see

 I have won many prizes, for photography as well as art, at local shows and exhibitions.
-Former Premier of WA Colin Barnett used my paintings of local native flowers on his Christmas cards – in 2010 Nuytsia floribunda (the WA Christmas tree), and in 2015 Eucalyptus erythrocorys (red-capped gum).
+Former Premier of WA Colin Barnett twice used my paintings of local native flowers on his Christmas cards – Nuytsia floribunda (the WA Christmas tree), and Eucalyptus erythrocorys (red-capped gum).
 A painting of some old binoculars, which belonged to my sea-captain great-grandfather, Thomas Brodie-Pow, and sea-shells which he collected on his travels, was a finalist in the Mortimore Prize for Realistic Painting.
-The Friends of Kings Park's bookmarks advertising their 2015 plant sales, features a painting of hakea fruits.
+The Friends of Kings Park's bookmarks advertising their 2015 plant sales, features my painting of hakea fruits.
 I have twice won first prize at the Darlington Arts Festival, for photography – nature photographs (lichen, seaweed) taken on visits to Scotland.
 I have won trophies for the Best Art in Show/Most Points in the Art Section at the Gidgegannup Show, six times, and at the Kalamunda and Northam Shows.
 In 2018 a painting entitled "Woodie or woodie knot?" of pieces of wood which I collected in our bushland, was a finalist in the inaugural Splash Award for Contemporary Watercolour.
 (Sadly I didn't win the $30,000 first prize!)

-In recent years I have travelled to China and Italy with the Watercolour Society of WA, for exhibitions of our work, and in December I will be going to India with a small group of fellow=artists.
+In recent years I have travelled to China and Italy with the Watercolour Society of WA, for exhibitions of our work, and in December I went to India with a small group of fellow=artists.
 These trips involve meeting and taking part in exhibitions with other artists, and are a great opportunity to learn new things!

-I will be taking botanical art classes at the Success Library in the City of Cockburn in November this year, and again in March.
+I will be taking botanical art classes at the Success Library in the City of Cockburn in in March.
 Contact the City of Cockburn to book in.
-In 2020 I am planning on running classes in botanical art at my home, and perhaps at a local art supply store, please contact me for details.
+I'll also be taking classes at the Melville Library in May - contact the library to book in.